hniszlab/TFsubopt/README.md

 ## This is a repository for Naderi & Magalhaes et al.

-Main bioinformatics analysis is listed by figure
-Main scripts for NGS are listed separated
+The main bioinformatics analysis is listed by figure The main scripts for scRNAseq are listed as separated folders

+A copy of Periodic finder and QuasiIDR finder are stored also:
+Links:

 Questions regarding code please email: magalhae@molgen.mpg.de